-Visit social & religious structures in West Sikkim – Pelling – epicenter of historical events.
+Visit social & religious structures in West Sikkim – Pelling – the epicenter of historical events.

 Insights into only Tea Garden – Temi – Visit Garden and Factory.

-Prominent attraction & sights that are synonymous with Darjeeling.
+Prominent attractions & sights that are synonymous with Darjeeling.

-In Sikkim & Darjeeling, Mt Kanchenjunga loom ahead as a permanent fixture in the sky, it’s an intersection of divinity, history and living off the land.
-Under its watchful eyes, over the time, many cultures and legacies thrived – A progression that started with being settlers’ carving out lives as shepherds and farmers to the vibrant present day contemporary culture.
-This special edition trip examines closely history of this progression enveloping in its fold-varied aspects such as assorted living culture and tradition, natural landscapes, remnant of historical legacies in visible form such as monasteries, UNESCO Toy train, quaint and medieval Churches and some modern days attractions and sights too.
+In Sikkim & Darjeeling, Mt Kanchenjunga looms ahead as a permanent fixture in the sky, it’s an intersection of divinity, history, and living off the land.
+Under its watchful eyes, over time, many cultures and legacies thrived - A progression that started with being settlers’ carving out lives as shepherds and farmers to the vibrant present-day contemporary culture.
+This special edition trip examines closely the history of this progression enveloping in its fold-varied aspects such as assorted living culture and tradition, natural landscapes, the remnant of historical legacies in a visible form such as monasteries, UNESCO Toy train, quaint and medieval Churches and some modern days attractions and sights too.

-It commences from Gangtok – a youthful capital, it’s marked with some young as well as archaic sights and attractions that resonate with saga of old days charms and present.
-And also excursion to highly revered Tsomgo Lake.
-After that the trip pursue the road to the west – Pelling is epicenter of Sikkim’s historical events.
-After that the focus shifts readily to the hill town of Darjeeling – there is more to Darjeeling than synonymous Darjeeling Tea and UNESCO toy Train.
+The journey commences from Gangtok – a youthful capital, it’s marked with some young as well as archaic sights and attractions that resonate with the saga of old days charms and present.
+And also an excursion to highly revered Tsomgo Lake.
+After that the trip pursues the road to the west – Pelling is the epicenter of Sikkim’s historical events.
+After that the focus shifts readily to the hill town of Darjeeling - there is more to Darjeeling than synonymous Darjeeling Tea and UNESCO toy Train.
 It is laced with some beautiful monasteries, Colonial Architectures and also some interesting contemporary attractions.

 Day 1: Bagdogra-Gangtok:-(1700m/ 125 kms/ 4-6hrs):

-Upon arrival at Bagdogra/NJP meet our representative and drive to Gangtok.
-On arrival, it’s likely that we will have time only for some leisurely walk in the iconic MG Marg pedestrian boulevard and visit the nearby Lal Bazar.
+On arrival at Bagdogra airport or NJP station meet our representative and transfer to Gangtok.
+On arrival, we will likely have time only for some leisurely walk in the iconic MG Marg pedestrian boulevard and visit the nearby Lal Bazar.
 Overnight in Gangtok.